Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 How Are Parameters Passed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The parameters are passed to the Ascent API through Conduit nodes.
-A simple filters interface looks like this in c++:
+A simple filter interface looks like this in c++:

 .. code-block:: c++